smdb21/java-miape-api/README.md

 The Java MIAPE API is designed in 4 different modules:
  - The *model module*: This module contains the classes needed to represent the MIAPE information of the different types of experiments.
 The interfaces (under package *org.proteored.miapeapi.interfaces*) MiapeGEDocument, MiapeGIDocument, MiapeMSDocumen and MiapeMSIDocument, define the MIAPE information for the Gel Electrophoresis<sup>[(2)](https://www.ncbi.nlm.nih.gov/pubmed/18688234)</sup>, Gel Image Informatics<sup>[(3)](https://www.ncbi.nlm.nih.gov/pubmed/20622830)</sup>, Mass Spectrometry<sup>[(4)](https://www.ncbi.nlm.nih.gov/pubmed/18688232)</sup> and Mass Spectrometry Informatics<sup>[(5)](https://www.ncbi.nlm.nih.gov/pubmed/18688233)</sup> MIAPE modules.
  - The *factory module*: This module provides the util classes for the creation of the MIAPE document objects.
- - The *XML module*: This module provides the methods for the extraction of the MIAPE information from commonly used proteomics data files (most of them XML), such as: mzIdentML, mzML, pepXML, PRIDE XML or XTandem XML.
+ - The *XML module*: This module provides the methods for the extraction of the MIAPE information from commonly used proteomics data files (most of them XML), such as: mzIdentML, mzML, pepXML, PRIDE XML, DtaSelect txt or XTandem XML.
  - The *persistence model*: This module provides the methods to be implemented by a persistence system, which will be able to persist the MIAPE information, on files, a database, etc...

- **Example**:
+ **Example 1**:
+ This example shows how a MIAPE MS document object (*object module*) is created using the *factory module* and then is exported to a XML file (*XML module*) and stored in a database (*persistence module*):
 ```java
 public class createMiape(PersistenceManager databaseManager, ControlVocabularyManager cvManager) {
 		// project